pixpark/gpupixel/README.md

 ---

-> Welcome to join us to make GPUPixel better by participating [discussions](https://github.com/pixpark/gpupixel/discussions), opening [issues](https://github.com/pixpark/gpupixel/issues/new/choose), submitting [PRs](https://github.com/pixpark/gpupixel/pulls) 👏.
+> 🌟 Join us in making GPUPixel better through [discussions](https://github.com/pixpark/gpupixel/discussions), [issues](https://github.com/pixpark/gpupixel/issues/new/choose), and [PRs](https://github.com/pixpark/gpupixel/pulls).

-> Replace the VNN face detection library with Mars-Face from v1.3.0-beta
+> 📢 Note: VNN face detection library has been replaced with Mars-Face from v1.3.0-beta

 ## Introduction

-🍔  GPUPixel is a real-time, high-performance image and video filter library, extremely easy to compile and integrate with  small library size.
+🚀 GPUPixel is a real-time, high-performance image and video filter library that's extremely easy to compile and integrate with a small footprint.

-🍤 GPUPixel  is written in C++11 and is based on OpenGL/ES, incorporating a built-in beauty face filter that achieves commercial-grade beauty effects.
+💻 GPUPixel is written in C++11 and built on OpenGL/ES, featuring built-in beauty face filters that deliver commercial-grade results.

-🍖 GPUPixel supports platforms including `iOS`, `Android`, `Mac`, `Win` and `Linux`.
-It can theoretically be ported to any platform that supports OpenGL/ES.
+🌐 GPUPixel supports multiple platforms including `iOS`, `Android`, `Mac`, `Win` and `Linux`, and can be ported to virtually any platform that supports OpenGL/ES.

 ## Effects Preview

-👉 **Video: <a href="https://youtu.be/9BY1Qx1NEPs" target="_blank">YouTube</a>**
+🎬 **Video: <a href="https://youtu.be/9BY1Qx1NEPs" target="_blank">YouTube</a>**

 |                   **Origin**                    |                    **Smooth**                     |                    **White**                     |                   **ThinFace**                    |